yoshioterada/Java-WebApp-to-Tomcat-on-Azure-App-Service-Linux/README.md

 ## Setup Database before creating the Java Web App

+In order to run this application, you need to install and configure the database before the deploy.

 This application can be run with both MySQL and Azure SQL.
 You can set up one of them per your requirement and configure corresponding setting in Web Application.

 ### Setup Azure Database for MySQL

-In order to run this application, you need to install and configure the [Azure Database for MySQL ](https://docs.microsoft.com/azure/mysql/?WT.mc_id=docs-github-yoterada) before the deploy.
-In order to install and create the MySQL, please refer to the following documents?
+In order to install and create the MySQL, please refer to the following documents.

 [Create DB for MySQL on Azure](https://github.com/yoshioterada/microprofile-samples/blob/master/MySQL/Azure-MySQL-Setup-For-Sample-App.md) for preparation of this Java Web App.

 ### Setup Azure SQL database

-Follow [Setup Azure SQL database](mssql/AzureSQL-Setup-For-Sample-App.md) to create database and import world data.
+Follow [Setup Azure SQL database](java-webapp-with-mssql/AzureSQL-Setup-For-Sample-App.md) to create database and import world data.

 ## Create Maven Project for Java Web App